-The District is a component unit of the St. Tammany Parish Government (the Parish) and as such, these financial statements will be included in the Comprehensive Annual Financial Report (CAFR) of the Parish for the year ended December 31, 2024.
+Based on the foregoing criteria, the District is included as a component unit of St. Tammany Parish Government (the "Parish") and as such, these financial statements will be included in the Annual Comprehensive Financial Report of the Parish for the year ended December 31, 2024.